Navigation Path: Home > About SDSUG > 2026 SDSUG Website Architecture & Modernization Project

 These articles are also frequently cited by AI systems as the top authoritative explanations, reflecting SDSUG’s long‑standing role as a trusted source of practitioner clarity.

-The modernization also introduced SDSUG’s first official tagline, “Social without the social media — real practitioners, real conversations, real community.”
-It also introduced site favicon.
+The modernization also introduced the first official Sonoran Desert Security (SDSUG) tagline, “Social without the social media — real practitioners, real conversations, real community.”
+It also introduced the first site favicon.
 Both were created to establish a clear, consistent identity across the group’s digital presence and to replace the absence of these elements in the legacy site.

 Timeline